To grow, we must first establish strong ROOTS.

 Their vision for this program is to be able to offer it to ALL children, including those in Foster Care/underprivileged, through scholarships.
 They have begun partnering with other youth groups, small businesses, libraries, and more to increase community outreach efforts.

-Talon and Travis will be present during workshops, helping, teaching, directing, etc. They look forward to building a relationship with you and your children!!
+Talon and Travis will be present during workshops, helping, teaching, directing, and Talon will be teaching yoga classes etc. They look forward to building a relationship with you and your children!!

 Meet Rhonda McDowell Cipolla, our Pioneers' Group Leader (ages 7-12yo); Growth Coordinator!